Install Imply Private on Kubernetes

 ...

-will not have an affect on existing clusters.
+Changing implyVersion will not have an affect on existing clusters if the druid.update flag is set to disabled.
 See Applying configuration changes to Druid for more details.
-Only when you create clusters with Helm will the changes be applied.
+The implyVersion field will only apply when you create a cluster in those cases.

 Applying configuration changes to Druid

-– Updates an existing cluster through a hard upgrade.
-All nodes are stopped, possibly resulting in a service interruption.rolling
+• hard: Updates an existing cluster through a hard upgrade.
+All nodes are stopped, possibly resulting in a service interruption.

 See related comments in values.yaml for more information.